Budgeting with a Partner

 - Decide who will own the credit card in their budget.
 Let’s say it’s Partner #1.
 They would add the credit card account to their budget and track and categorize all the spending.

-- Partner #1 should budget for all the credit card spending up front to make sure everything is covered.
+- Partner #1 should assign money for all the credit card spending up front to make sure everything is covered.

 If Partner #2 uses the card, Partner #1 will record and categorize the expense.
 You can use multiple categories, but it may be easier to have one category called “Partner #2’s CC expenses”.
 This way, it will be easy to see the total amount.